DragonFlyBSD/mirrorselect/README.md

   - periodically check mirror status
   - support HTTP, HTTPS and FTP
   - use a hysteresis to smooth status flipping
+  - run a command when a mirror is down/up to publish events

 Implementation
 --------------